mendix/docs/content/refguide/mendix-client.md

 ### 3.1 Pluggable Widgets

-Pluggable widgets are reusable UI components written in react or react-native.
+Pluggable widgets are reusable UI components written in React or React Native.
 This is a more powerful language than Dojo, which is used for Custom widgets, and is the recommended way of writing widgets.
 Pluggable widgets run on the native core framework using the pluggable widgets API which enables different pluggable widgets to communicate.
 They have limited access to web core widgets, but full access to the native core.

 Pluggable widgets have many advantages over Custom widgets.
 For example, you can use conditional visibility and editability, and can place a Pluggable widget inside another Pluggable widget.

-For more information, see [https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets](https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets).
+For more information, see [Pluggable Widgets API](/apidocs-mxsdk/apidocs/pluggable-widgets).

 ### 3.2 Custom Widgets

 Custom widgets are written using Dojo and run on the web core framework using a previous version of the client API.
 Custom widgets can have access to some of the web core widgets through the API.
 However, they cannot use pluggable widgets or native core widgets which means that they cannot be used in native apps, or in offline hybrid apps.
-Custom widgets should only be used if you cannot create the functionality in a Pluggable Widget.
+Custom widgets should only be used if you cannot create the functionality in a Pluggable widget.

-For more information on Custom widgets, see [https://docs.mendix.com/howto/extensibility/widget-development](https://docs.mendix.com/howto/extensibility/widget-development).
+For more information on Custom widgets, see [Hot To Build Custom Widgets](/howto/extensibility/widget-development).

 ## 4 Mendix Client Startup